jdbcode/tutorial-test/index.md

 6\.
 Set the drawing tools widget to listen for geometry drawing and editing events and respond with a function to chart the NDVI time series for the newly drawn or edited region.
-The NDVI time series charting function has not be defined yet, but its name can be provided as `chartNdviTimeSeries`.
+The charting function has not be defined yet, but its name can be provided as `chartNdviTimeSeries`.

 Note that `ui.util.debounce` wraps the `chartNdviTimeSeries` function to reduce the frequency of it being invoked while drawing and editing a geometry.
-For instance, while dragging a vertex to edit a geometry, the callback function would fire continually, if debounce was not set, which can be a burden on compute resources for an expensive function.
 Here, the delay is set to 500 milliseconds or 0.5 seconds.

 ```js
 drawingTools.onDraw(ui.util.debounce(chartNdviTimeSeries, 500));